Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 Are random drug tests really random?

 Typically, yes.
 Employers use objective selection technology, like computer programs, to ensure random drug tests are truly random and do not target specific employees.
-Federal employment discrimination regulations included in Title VII of the Civil Rights Act of 1964 make it unlawful for employers to select employees or volunteers for random drug tests based on protected characteristics.
+The federal employment discrimination regulations included in Title VII of the Civil Rights Act of 1964 make it unlawful for employers to select employees or volunteers for random drug tests based on protected characteristics.

 Are random drug tests legal?